Qualitative vs. quantitative research: what's the difference?

 • A marketing team spent weeks developing and rolling out a campaign that flopped.
 While the team believes they’re on the right track, the President of the company, who never liked the idea, tells them to abandon it altogether.

-As you can see from the examples, quantitative data only gives you half of what you need before you can move forward.
 Lastly, a significant drawback to quantitative research is that numbers don’t convey stories well.
 So while it’s easy to share a table of data points with an audience, it’s harder to get them to absorb the information and remember it later.

 What is qualitative research?

-Qualitative research is a behavioral research method that relies on non-numerical data derived from observations and recordings that approximate and characterize phenomena.
+Qualitative research is a behavioral research method that relies on non-numerical data derived from observations and recordings that approximate and characterizes phenomena.
 It’s collecting, analyzing, and interpreting non-numerical data, such as language.
 It sometimes seeks to understand how an individual subjectively perceives and gives meaning to their social reality.

-1. Contributor observation
+1. Participant observation

 2. In-depth or unstructured interviews

 In-depth interviews are optimal for collecting data on individuals’ personal histories, perspectives, and experiences, mainly when exploring sensitive topics or follow-up questions are likely necessary.
 When asking open questions, the interviewer can get a real sense of the person’s understanding of a situation.
 For example, they might say one thing, but their body language says something else.
-You may decide on this method to create better solutions and experiences by exploring your users' attitudes, preferences, and opinions as they test out designs and prototypes.

 3. Focus groups